 Overhead reduction and visitor’s experience are paramount, but so is security.
 Prevention of malicious attacks in each organization is a result of a carefully thought-through strategy.
 A safe CMS is an integral part of it.

-This being said, we looked into different types of content management systems to understand how they balance efficiency, functionality, and security.
+With this in mind, we looked into different types of content management systems to understand how they balance efficiency, functionality, and security.

 1. Full-fledged applications